bingyangchen/KM-software/System Design/System Design 101.md

 ##### How are both different from each other ?

+- Docker

-Docker: Docker operates at the individual container level on a single operating system host.
+    Docker operates at the individual container level on a single operating system host.

     You must manually manage each host and setting up networks, security policies, and storage for multiple related containers can be complex.

+- Kubernetes

-Kubernetes: Kubernetes operates at the cluster level.
+    Kubernetes operates at the cluster level.
 It manages multiple containerized applications across multiple hosts, providing automation for tasks like load balancing, scaling, and ensuring the desired state of applications.

 In short, Docker focuses on containerization and running containers on individual hosts, while Kubernetes specializes in managing and orchestrating containers at scale across a cluster of hosts.